AccelByte/accelbyte-csharp-sdk/README.md

 # AccelByte .NET (C#) SDK

-A software development kit (SDK) for interacting with AccelByte services written in C#.
+A software development kit (SDK) for interacting with AccelByte Gaming Services written in C#.

 This SDK was generated from OpenAPI spec included in the [spec](spec) directory.